 January 8, 2017 - Dubois, WY. - It was recently stated somewhere that, "Children born from this time forward will grow up in a world that will have always had the internet available."
 Profound and accurate.

-The first technology boom in the mid to late 1990's saw many visionaries conceive of the ideas and products commonly in use today.
+The first technology boom in the mid to late 1990's saw many visionaries conceive of the ideas and products commonly used today.
 However, the technology structure had not been built out.
-Once the initial technology crash of 2000 came and went, the remaining companies could learn where their place in the world was.
+Once the dot-com crash of 2000 came and went, the remaining companies could learn where their place in the world was.

 Fast forward to now.
 With the internet cloud available anywhere there is internet access the idea of purchasing, owning and maintaining local hardware and software is not as necessary.
 River Pilot notes, "Life As A Service (LaaS) is the desire and opportunity for a person to pay for and use only the items they need, at the time they need them, shared amongst a larger group of like minded people."
 There is a growing group of people that can really see this as a viable alternative in the digital age.